otsotech/hmhil/README.md

+Simple python console application that does simple calculations to display how much you have lost in crypto.

 # Getting Started
 1. **Import all the files inside the same folder.**
 2. **Open "config.ini" file.
 (Any text editor will do.)**